camunda/camunda-docs/docs/reference/grpc.md

 ### `ResolveIncident` RPC

 Resolves a given incident.
-This simply marks the incident as resolved; most likely a call to UpdateJobRetries or UpdateWorkflowInstancePayload will be necessary to actually resolve the problem, following by this call.
+This simply marks the incident as resolved; most likely a call to UpdateJobRetries or UpdateProcessInstancePayload will be necessary to actually resolve the problem, following by this call.

 #### Input: `ResolveIncidentRequest`